Economic history of the United States: New England

 The New England region's economy grew steadily over the entire colonial era, despite the lack of a staple crop that could be exported.
-All the provinces and many towns as well, tried to foster economic growth by subsidizing projects that improved the infrastructure, such as roads, bridges, inns and ferries.
+All the provinces and a number of towns as well, tried to foster economic growth by subsidizing projects that improved the infrastructure, such as roads, bridges, inns and ferries.
 They gave bounties and subsidies or monopolies to sawmills, grist mills, iron mills, pulling mills (which treated cloth), salt works and glassworks.
 Most importantly, colonial legislatures set up a legal system that was conducive to business enterprise by resolving disputes, enforcing contracts, and protecting property rights.
 Hard work and entrepreneurship characterized the region, as the Puritans and Yankees endorsed the "Protestant Ethic", which enjoined men to work hard as part of their divine calling.

 The benefits of growth were widely distributed in New England, reaching from merchants to farmers to hired laborers.
 The rapidly growing population led to shortages of good farm land on which young families could establish themselves; one result was to delay marriage, and another was to move to new lands farther west.
 In the towns and cities, there was strong entrepreneurship, and a steady increase in the specialization of labor.
 Wages for men went up steadily before 1775; new occupations were opening for women, including weaving, teaching, and tailoring.
 The region bordered New France, and in the numerous wars the British poured money in to purchase supplies, build roads and pay colonial soldiers.
 The coastal ports began to specialize in fishing, international trade and shipbuilding—and after 1780 in whaling.
 Combined with growing urban markets for farm products, these factors allowed the economy to flourish despite the lack of technological innovation.

 The Connecticut economy began with subsistence farming in the 17th century, and developed with greater diversity and an increased focus on production for distant markets, especially the British colonies in the Caribbean.
 The American Revolution cut off imports from Britain, and stimulated a manufacturing sector that made heavy use of the entrepreneurship and mechanical skills of the people.
 In the second half of the 18th century, difficulties arose from the shortage of good farmland, periodic money problems, and downward price pressures in the export market.
 The colonial government from time to time attempted to promote various commodities such as hemp, potash, and lumber as export items to bolster its economy and improve its balance of trade with Great Britain.